Heart and Vascular Care

-The U.S. Department of Health and Human Services, National Heart, Lung, and Blood Institute reports that damage caused from sleep deficiency can increase risks for many chronic health conditions, including heart failure.
+The U.S. Department of Health and Human Services National Heart, Lung, and Blood Institute reports that damage caused by sleep deficiency can increase risks for many chronic health conditions, including heart failure.

 According to the American Heart Association, one in five adults suffers from at least mild sleep apnea.
 In some cases, sleep apnea contributes to heart disease; for others, the reverse is true.

 There are two kinds of sleep apnea.
 When the brain is not sending the signals for proper breathing, the condition is known as central sleep apnea (CSA), which can be the result of progressive heart failure.
 The sicker you are, the more likely the patient is to experience CSA.
 Obstructive sleep apnea (OSA) — exactly as the name implies — occurs when the upper airway becomes repeatedly blocked, preventing proper airflow.
 OSA can contribute to heart disease in high-risk individuals.

 “The best way to think about OSA is that when people go to sleep, the body is relaxed.
 Your muscles relax all over, such as in your hands and your legs,” said Dr. Mosali.
 “When you’re lying flat and muscles relax in your throat, the airway can be obstructed.
 Your tongue goes back, and that interrupts the sleep cycle.”

 The connection between sleep apnea and heart failure

 If you have untreated OSA, you’re then at risk for other problems that contribute to heart failures, such as uncontrolled hypertension, high blood pressure, and weight issues.
 Because of the persistent lack of rest and elevated sympathetic adrenaline levels in the body, a person will experience higher blood pressure, inflammation, and changes in heart structure.
 T